Resume Writing For Internship

 - It is vital that you include the name of the organization you are applying for in your objective.
 This lets the hiring manager know that you have an honest interest in working with them.

-For high school and college students applying for an internship, a career objective should showcase their character traits, relevant skills and abilities.
-Here are some examples how the students can format theirs:
+For high school and college students applying for an internship, a career objective should showcase their character traits, relevant skills, and abilities.
+Here are some examples of how the students can format theirs:

 - “Seeking a summer internship in ABC company where I can utilize my analytical & reasoning skills for organizational development to achieve the goal.”

 - “Looking for a challenging career to show the best of my professional ability, skills and techniques to enhance my knowledge and growth in Electronics and Telecom industry.”

 - “To obtain a challenging position that enables me to gain valuable commercial experience and improve the software design and development skills that I gained as part of my degree course and academic projects”

 You can place either Education before Experience or vice-versa.
 For Internship resume, Education section is recommended to be placed before Experience section.
 Also, put highest degree first, followed by the next.
 Typically, last two degrees should be sufficient.